 - Living with overweight or obesity can affect your mental health.

 - Healthy eating and sleep habits can help your mental health.

 - Alcohol and caffeine use can affect your mental health.

 - You are not alone — there is support and many resources available to help you improve your mental health.

 What foods and drinks can affect my mental health?

+The foods you eat and what you drink affect all aspects of your health — including your mental health.
 It is important for everyone to eat a balanced diet, drink plenty of water and keep an eye on their intake of alcohol and caffeine.
-For people with mental health challenges, this is even more important because:
+If you have mental health challenges, this is even more important because:

-- eating and drinking healthily may improve some of the symptoms of mental health disorders
+- eating and drinking healthily may improve your mental health

-- unhealthy eating and drinking habits may make symptoms worse
+- unhealthy eating and drinking habits can make symptoms worse

-- some foods, caffeine and alcohol can interact with the medicines used to treat mental health disorders
+- some foods, caffeine and alcohol can affect medicines used to treat mental health disorders